-The rest of the paper is organized as follows.
-Section \ref{Background} provides an overview of the process of creating and drafting the 1991 constitution, focusing on the inclusion of women's rights.
-Section \ref{DataandEmpiricalStrategy} outlines the data utilized in our study and presents our empirical strategy.
-Section \ref{MainResults} presents our main findings.
-Section \ref{Section_robustness} offers additional evidence supporting our primary identification assumption and provides a range of robustness checks.
+The remainder of the paper is organized as follows.
+Section \ref{Background} provides an overview of the drafting and adoption of the 1991 Constitution, with a focus on the inclusion of women’s rights.
+Section \ref{DataandEmpiricalStrategy} describes the data and outlines the empirical strategy.
+Section \ref{MainResults} presents the main results.
+Section \ref{Section_robustness} provides additional evidence supporting our identification assumptions and includes a series of robustness checks.
 Section \ref{Conclusion} concludes.